AdamDKing/210104-usf-bigdata/week1/notes.md

 ## val vs var

 Use val to declare "values" that cannot change.
 Use var to declare "variables" that can change.

+## Control Flow

+See the Runner.scala in intro-demos for control flow! if-else, match, for and while loops

+### What is Scala?

+The name Scala comes from "Scalable Language", and Scala was written by Martin Odersky, one of the contributors to the java compiler (javac).
+Scala is written on top of Java.
+In order to write and run Scala, you need Java tools.

+Java is a very popular OOP language used in enterprise.
+The important pieces to writing and running Java are the JDK (Java Development Kit), the JRE (Java Runtime Environment), and the JVM (Java Virtual Machine).
+The JDK is useful for Java developers, while the JRE + JVM together (the JVM is contained in the JRE) is useful to run Java code on any system.
+When Java developers write code, they write .java files.
+The JDK is then used (javac) to transform that .java code into *bytecode* that runs on the JVM.
+Bytecode is contained in .class files instead of .java files.
+Then, this bytecode can be run on any JVM on any system, and the JVM compiles the bytecode down into machine language for that system.
+The major advantage of this approach is that you can compile your code to bytecode once, then that bytecode can be used on many different architectures.

+Most systems have JVMs available, so making use of the JVM means your code can run almost everywhere.

+Scala is written to compile down to Java bytecode.
+This means that we write .scala files, and under the hood those are compiled down to .class files which can run on JVMs on any system.
+Scala is not the only language to do this -- the JVM is widespread and highly performant, so there are many languages that take advantage of it.
+In addition, we're able to use Java dependencies in Scala code.
+Since Java is so popular, tooling exists for Java that may not exist for Scala.
+We're able to use the Java tooling.

+Scala is:
+- A High level language, meaning it abstracts away the hardware and runs on the JVM.
+- Statically typed, meaning variables cannot change types
+- Has a type inference system, so type does not always need to be declared.
+- compiles down to .class files that run on the JVM and is interoperable with Java code
+- Scala is built on Java, so supports almost all Java functionality, but draws inspiration from many other languages
+- Supports OOP (Object Oriented Programming) Paradigm
+- Supports FP (Functional Programming) Paradigm

+### Imperative programming

+Writing a program in Imperative style means that your write the program as a list of instructions for the computer to carry out.
+Runner.scala is imperative, it just tells the computer to run a bunch of statements for our demos.
+OOP and FP are easier to understand when contrasted with Imperative programming.
+Both of those paradigms are used when your programs become large/complicated.

+### Object-Oriented Programming

+OOP is a programming paradigm where your write your application by defining classes and instantiating objects from those classes.
+The objects have state and behaviour, and the interactions between the objects constitute the functionality of your application.
+Typically the state of the objects in OOP evolves over time, but the evolution of state is managed by the objects themselves (encapsulation!).
+Pillars of OOP:
+- Encapsulation: Objects control access to their own state and behaviour.
+This is enabled in Scala (+ Java) with *access modifiers*
+  -In Scala, we can mark members of a class as private (accessible only in that class), protected (accessible in that class and subclasses in the package), and public (accessible everywhere).
+The default is public.
+- Inheritance: Child classes inherit state and behaviour from their parent classes.
+This lets us share functionality from parent to child and reuse code.
+- Polymorphism: "Many forms", your objects and methods can take multiple forms depending on the context
+  - Object polymorphism means instances of child classes can be treated as instances of parent classes
+  - Method polymorphism means that a single method might have different functionalty based on the arguments given or the object it is attached to.
+(Method overloading and overriding)
+- Abstraction: Focusing on relevant details in a given context while ignoring irrelevant details in that context.
+  - When we're using a TV remote to change the channel, we only really care about the remote having buttons that are labelled and we press the buttons corresponding to the channel we want.
+We're not interested in the electronics inside the remote, how the button press transfers information to your television, what the television does with the received signal, how channel 5 is coming to your TV from outside, ...
+  - When we're writing and running code, we *mostly* don't care about the way that code is using processing power and memory, though we will care if we're optimizing code.
+  - Abstraction in Scala is achieved in many different ways, but abstract classes and traits are two prominent tools.

+  ## Functional programming